 The CHORD OUT socket transmits the current chord in the sequence.
-This chord signal usually feeds one or more Chord Player modules which output polyphonic MIDI note on and note off messages when they receives a gate.
+This chord signal might be used, for instance, to feed one or more Chord Player modules which output polyphonic MIDI note on and note off messages when they receive a gate.

 The BASS OUT socket transmits the pitch voltage of the lowest note in the current chord.
 It can be handy for the production of simple bass lines.

 The V/BAR IN socket is fed with a V/Bar signal that controls which step in the progression is selected and fed to the CHORD OUT and BASS OUT sockets.